indyalezinsc/VictoriaMetrics/README.md

 * Do not modify the spacing, alignment, or positioning of design elements.
 * You may resize the logo as needed, but ensure all proportions remain intact.

 Thank you for your cooperation!
+GOOOOD!